AlexBeuthHS/ASE/README.md

 As i could not cover the functional programming part completely (but i tried some functional programming aspects with lambdas in my Java version) i decided to rewrite my console game as well in clojure which should cover both tasks (7. and 9.).
 The file can be found under resources.
 Brief explaination:
+The first function "getPlayersHand" takes no arguments and returns "r" for rock, "p" for paper and "s" for scissors It iss a get function with a map of each of the valued Strings as keys.
+Each is associated with the value true.
+When the String of "hand" is looked up in this map, and the users entered String is not one of these Strings, it will return nil.
+That is because that key is not found in the map
+Which means it returns nil for invalid input.
+It contains a let form that binds the value of readline to "hand".
+In this case readline is a standard libary function that takes the console input and blocks the program.
+In the let body  there is an if with the condition wether or not the "hand" is one of the three strings.
+If the condition of the if is true the let form will return "hand" and also the function will return "hand", otherwise both return nil.

+The computeWinner function takes the "hand" from the two players and returns 1 when the first player wins and two for the second, and 0 if it is a tie (both players same hand)
+The guesses are passed to the function in a form of a string of a lowercase character r, p or s.
+The first this the function computeWinner does is a let form binding to the symbol playerVsComputer ( a vector of both, "Hand" one and "hand" two)
+In the body of the let form there is a "cond" form, a condition form.
+The first condition checks if both guesses are equal, if so returns 0 and other conditions depend on what guess beats the other.

+The function startGame starts with a let form in which it binds to computersHand the result of "rand-nth" with the argument of a vector with the strings r, p , s.
+The "rand-nth" function returns a random argument from its argument sequence.
+The return value of getPlayersHand is bound to playersHand and will ask the user to enter "r" "p" or "s".
+The winner is bound to the result of a call to the function computeWinner.
+Finally the computers and players hand are printed.
+It follows a conditional form that computes the winner and prints it.

+The "startgame" function is put in a loop, that its possible to play again.